MjStrwy/greyhound-simulator/readme.md

 A Day at the Races

-A Race track/betting simulation game in Visual C#, based on tutorial from Head First C# book.
+A Race track/betting simulation game in Visual C#, based on project brief from Head First C# book.
+Solution uses art assets from the book, but code was written from scratch.